aj-bei/ATP-Tennis-Prediction-Model/README.md

 # ATP Tennis Prediction Model
 A Personal Project by AJ Beiza Showcasing Data Collection, Data Prepatation, Data Cleansing, Feature Engineering, Model Building, &amp; Model Evaluation.

+# Link to Dashboard Demo

+### Hosting a dashboard that trains 3 machine learning models on the cloud is too resource intenstive to host for free.
+As an alternative, you can see how the dashboard works in this youtube link: https://youtu.be/YbRoVn88bIY

 # Purpose: